 Finding People Who Show Up

 Special Operations can be a difficult community to find your people or “build your tribe.”
-There are a few reasons for this struggle, some are mission or unit-dependent, and some are not.
-Many of our families stay at one unit for long amounts of time, and often they choose to live further from the military installation.
+There are a few reasons for this struggle… Some are mission- or unit-dependent, and some are not.
+Many Special Operations families stay at one unit for long amounts of time and some choose to live further from the military installation.
 This distance makes nice-to-do meet-ups like many unit-sponsored events a challenge.
-Frequently our unit spouses are professionals with an established career or they are simply busy keeping up with their growing family.
+Frequently, our unit spouses are professionals with an established career or they are simply busy keeping up with their growing family.
 In our community our family rhythm is often the only remotely steady or predictable routine.
-In Special Operations, our families have their own routine that changes very little despite constant deployments and training.
+SOF families have their own routine that changes very little despite constant deployments and training.

 Many seasoned Special Operations spouses are very involved in their community in ways that are both meaningful and interesting to them.
 Like running?
 Find a local running club and make a running buddy.
 You will probably find friendship and fitness.
 Value faith?
 Join a place of worship and attend a group function or volunteer on a committee that responds to an issue you care deeply about.
 Want to learn a new skill or return to school?
 Sign up for local classes to learn how to cook, paint, code, or teach.
 Whatever you’re interested in, find a way to pursue it and you will likely make good friends.
 Connections made over shared interests are both meaningful and effortless, and many of these outlets are easy to plug back into when that deployment comes or the soccer season wraps up.